folaaramide/100-days-of-devops/nginx-deploy-on-server/README.md

 -Real-world DevOps value → Deploying Nginx, a commonly used web server, mirrors real enterprise use cases.

--Business impact → This skill demonstrates the ability to quickly provision lightweight, reliable services—critical for scalability and uptime in production environments.
+-Business impact → This skill demonstrates the ability to quickly provision lightweight, reliable services, critical for scalability and uptime in production environments.